ethamb/Osprey/.github/PRIVACY.md

 We reserve the right to update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page with a new effective date.
 We encourage you to review this Privacy Policy periodically for any updates.

+## Affiliate Disclosure

+Osprey may contain affiliate links to products or services.
+If you click on an affiliate link and make a purchase, we may receive a commission at no additional cost to you.
+This helps support the development of Osprey.

 ## Getting Help